 After making an adjustment of the opening finished goods and the closing finished goods to the cost of production, we acquire the cost of production of goods sold.

-The final cost of a product or service can be determined after adding all the selling and distribution expenses to the cost of production of goods sold.
+The final value of a product or service can be determined after adding all the selling and distribution expenses to the cost of production of goods sold.
 The formula to find out the total cost or cost of sales is:

 Cost Sheet Format